waniven/Fitahi/README.md

 #

-10. Build and install the **dev client on the Android device**, open up a terminal within the project root, then run the command below.
+10. Build and install the **dev client on the Android device**; in that same **frontend** directory terminal, run the command below.
 In doing so, you will build a compiled variant of the app and install it directly onto the connected device.

     ```bash
     npx expo run:android